abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 ### Data Range Decision:

 The scope was limited to the period between 01 February 2020 and 31 August 2020 to capture the pandemic's growth phase.
+This data range was chosen to provide a clear view of the pandemic's critical growth phase, emphasizing data integrity and minimizing the influence of data gaps.

 ### Country Exclusion Criteria:

 Countries missing data for more than 10% of the period were excluded to ensure robust analysis.

-### Rationale:

-The data range was chosen to provide a clear view of the pandemic's critical growth phase, emphasizing data integrity and minimizing the influence of data gaps.

 ### Limitations: